Uthayamurthy/My-Cryptography-Module/README.md

 ## A simple to use, no brainer, symmentric cryptography module.
 Supports Encrypting and Decrypting text and file.

+## Disclaimer : This was written for fun and learning purposes, don't use it in anything close to production.
+Strictly for experimenting

 ## License

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)